-- 1 To verify that the device where you want to install the agent and client software fulfills the necessary requirements, review Chapter 3, "Planning the Installation," on page 23. - 2 Download the appropriate ZENworks Orchestrator Server ISO (32-bit or 64-bit) to an accessible network location. - 3 Create a DVD from the ISO or use a tool that will mount the ISO. - 4 Navigate to the directory path where the Windows packages (Windows 2003 or Windows XP) reside. - 5 Double-click the appropriate file (.exe) to launch an installation and configuration wizard.
-See "Installing and Registering the ZENworks Orchestrator Agent" on page 62 and "Installing the Orchestrator Console" on page 63 in Installing the Agent and Clients from the Administrator Information Page for information about this wizard.
+- 1 To verify that the device where you want to install the agent and client software fulfills the necessary requirements, review Chapter 3, "Planning the Installation," on page 27. - 2 Download the appropriate ZENworks Orchestrator Server ISO (32-bit or 64-bit) to an accessible network location. - 3 Create a DVD from the ISO or use a tool that will mount the ISO. - 4 Navigate to the directory path where the Windows packages (Windows 2003 or Windows XP) reside. - 5 Double-click the appropriate file (.exe) to launch an installation and configuration wizard.
+See "Installing and Registering the ZENworks Orchestrator Agent" on page 87 and "Installing the Orchestrator Console" on page 89 in Installing the Agent and Clients from the Administrator Information Page (Unsupported) for information about this wizard.

-4.3.2 Installing the Agent and Clients from the Administrator Information Page programs that you can use to install required Orchestrator software on the computing resources that you will be utilizing in the grid system.
+4.3.2 Installing the Agent and Clients from the Administrator Information Page (Unsupported)

 After you install the server for ZENworks Orchestrator on the network, you can launch the ZENworks Orchestrator Administrator Information page.
-The page has links to various installer
+The page has links to various installer programs that you can use to install required Orchestrator software on the computing resources that you will be utilizing in the grid system.